UNamurCSFaculty/INFOM227_ExampleAnalyser/README.md

 ### Semantic rules

-The semantics of our language are defined by the [rules of inference](https://en.wikipedia.org/wiki/Rule_of_inference) below:
+The semantics of our language are defined by the [operational semantics](https://en.wikipedia.org/wiki/Operational_semantics) below that use some [rules of inference](https://en.wikipedia.org/wiki/Rule_of_inference):

 $$
 \begin{align}